subakva/duple/README.md

-# Ohsnap
+# Duple

-Ohsnap makes it easy to move PostgreSQL data around between your deployment environments.
-Ohsnap knows how to move data from one heroku environment to another and how to load it into your local database.
+Duple makes it easy to move PostgreSQL data around between your deployment environments.
+Duple knows how to move data from one heroku environment to another and how to load it into your local database.
 It can execute rake or Heroku commands before and after your loading data into your target environment.
 This is great for scrubbing, replacing, trimming or generating